betterscientificsoftware/A-Team-Tools/NewTeamMemberChecklistTemplate.md

 This sample new team member checklist can be used as a starting point for your own master list.

-- [ ] Create a GitHub account (if you don't have one) and ask Dr Heroux to add you to the Collegeville organization.
+- [ ] Create a GitHub account (if you don't have one) and ask team leader to add you to the team GitHub organization.
-- [ ] Become a member of all appropriate repositories in the Collegeville organization.
+- [ ] Become a member of all appropriate repositories in the team GitHub organization.
 - [ ] Identify any new repos that should be created, especially if your research topic is new.
 - [ ] Learn LaTeX using the https://github.com/Collegeville/Scribe repository.
 - [ ] At least one of your repos will be a LaTeX collection that will contain your annotated bibliography and the starting point for at least one technical report, which will be an ongoing record of your progress.